-- Not to be overheard when discussing confidential information on the phone, or with the client or appropriate staff. - Not to leave information lying around and to keep confidential information in locked filing cabinets when not in use. - To keep records which include no more than the minimum information required.
+- Not to be overheard when discussing confidential information on the phone, with a client or appropriate member of staff. - Not to leave information on general show when not in use.
+All paper copies of information are to be locked away immediately after use.
+Online documents must be logged out of after use with any download of documents being deleted so no trail of confidential information is left.

+• To keep records which include no more than the minimum information required.

-Life staff and volunteers will understand that when referring to records, legally this includes:
+Life staff and volunteers will understand that when referring to records, legally this also includes:

-- Diary in which appointments are made - Any surviving jottings on scrap paper made before client notes are made - Client drawings or writing made in any sessional work - Reviews and reports - Emails - Notes prepared in readiness for supervision - Any audio, video, recorded telephone messages that are in existence.
+- Diaries in which appointments are made - Any surviving jottings on sticky notes or scrap paper made before client notes are made. - Client drawings or writing made in any sessional work. - Reviews and reports - Emails - Notes prepared in readiness for supervision - Any audio, video, recorded telephone messages that are in existence. - WhatsApp and Text messages

-All confidential records regarding staff, volunteers, clients and beneficiaries should stay within a Life premises.
-In certain cases, it may be necessary for staff to take off site.
-Necessary action should be taken to safeguard any confidential documents e.g coded lock box.
-Discuss this issue with your line manager
+All confidential records regarding staff, volunteers, clients, and beneficiaries should stay within a Life premise or platforms - e.g.: The Box, Omni ledger.
+In certain cases, it may be necessary for staff to take information off site.
+Necessary action should be taken to safeguard any confidential documents e.g., coded lock box.
+Discuss this issue with your line manager if further clarification is needed.

-3.3 Destroying confidential documents and information
+Destroying confidential documents and information

-All records and information must be destroyed when it is no longer required in line with Life retetion timeline.
-Please see GDPR Policy.
+All records and information must be destroyed when they are no longer required, in line with Life retention timeline.
+Please refer to Life's GDPR Policy.

-4. Circumstances in which confidentiality may be breached
+Circumstances in which confidentiality may be breached